 Premises Liability Claims

+Julie Wolf and her legal team will work with insurance companies and property owners to ensure you obtain the maximum amount possible to care for your loved ones as you heal from your injuries.
 Once you and your premises liability lawyer have determined your legal status at the time of the accident, you must examine the evidence to know what kind of premises negligence case to pursue.
-There are three kinds of premises liability claims you could make:
+There are three kinds of premises liability claims you could make.

 - There was a hazardous condition on the premises.